asynkayo/rm8/README.md

 Run `rm8 -dev DEVICE` 	to connect to the specified M8 device.

+Run `rm8 -cap "M8 Analog Stereo (2)"` 	to connect the given capture device to the default playback device.

 Run `rm8 -wc` 		to print the default config to the standard output.

 Run `rm8 -wc <FILE>` 	to write the config to the given file.